Table of Contents

 The House vote to end federal prohibition of cannabis can happen as early as Wednesday.
 Advocates expect it to pass but it is expected to get stalled in the Senate.
 Usually, the House leaders do not bring a bill to the floor unless they believe that they have the votes in support.
 This historic vote for the MORE Act could possibly be the first time that the Senate or the House vote as a full chamber to end federal prohibition since the law came into effect with the Controlled Substances Act of 1970.

 It might only be a small victory for cannabis advocates as it is quite an uphill task after the House vote this week.
 If they are successful with the House vote, it is still only half of the battle.

 Now, this might be disappointing for cannabis supporters but the US Senate remains in the hands of the Republicans even after the exit of Trump from the White House.
 Their leader Senator Mitch McConnell has been a vocal opponent of cannabis legalization for a long time.
 In the past, he has also once declared that cannabis will never be legalized in his watch.

 In a statement, Justin Strekal, Norml’s Political Director said that the MORE Act sends a clear signal that the people of America are ready to accept cannabis and end the senseless fear and oppression towards it.

-MORE Act vote was supposed to go on the floor in September but it was postponed due to the election concerns.
+MORE Act vote was supposed to go on the floor in September but it was postponed due to election concerns.
 Two months ago, democrats facing the challenge of re-election showed concern over the voting as they believed it would affect the undecided and moderate voter’s opinion.
 They pressured the House to delay it until after the elections on 3rd November.
-In fact, the cannabis legalization proved to be more popular than the candidates, regardless of the party they represented.
+In fact, cannabis legalization proved to be more popular than the candidates, regardless of the party they represented.